 - They help your chances if your resume is put into a searchable database.

-Many companies are scanning resumes into databases and using keywords to search for qualified applicants.
-However, even if that is not the case for the employer, it is still a good idea to make sure your resume has the appropriate keywords for improving drawing the eye of the hiring manager.
+Many companies are scanning resumes into databases and using resume screening software to search for qualified applicants.
+This software uses keywords amongst other things to shortlist the best candidates.
+However, even if that is not the case for the employer, it is still a good idea to make sure your resume has the appropriate keywords that the hiring manager will notice.

-- Review Other Job Descriptions – Many of these jobs have similarities to other jobs.
+- Review Other Job Descriptions – Many of these jobs have similarities to other jobs in the same field.
 Check other job descriptions for similar jobs at other companies and see what they offer.
 Chances are you will find other interesting keywords not listed in the original job description.
+You should also take note of which keywords appear in both job descriptions, they will be important.

 - Search the Internet for Job Duties – Several websites list the standard duties of different positions, and within those job descriptions you can find additional keywords that will help you with your job search.